6 min read

 The Social World She Navigated Carefully

-She was genuinely surprised when The Mechanism of the Heavens made her famous.
+The Fe inferior of the INTP is a particular vulnerability: a tendency to underestimate the social dimensions of situations, to feel somewhat alien where logical considerations take a back seat.
+Somerville expressed this most visibly in how she navigated recognition.
 She deflected credit reflexively — crediting Laplace, her husband William, her colleagues.
 When she and Caroline Herschel were elected the first female members of the Royal Astronomical Society in 1835, she wrote that she was embarrassed and felt unworthy.
-This was not false modesty; it was the Fe inferior expressing genuine discomfort with social valuation of work that had been, for her, internally motivated.
-She had not written to be recognized; she had written to understand and to explain.
-The recognition felt like a response to something other than what she had been doing.
+This was not false modesty; it was genuine discomfort with social valuation of work that had been internally motivated.
+She had not written to be recognized; she had written to understand.

 Why INTP Over INFP or ENTP